mozilla/treeherder/docs/list_of_services.rst

 .. image:: https://cacoo.com/diagrams/c5uZPojmQdR0QaDp-3D076.png

 All the services marked with a yellow background are python scripts that can be found in the bin directory.
-In a tipical deployment they are monitored by something like supervisord.
+In a typical deployment they are monitored by something like supervisord.
 Follows a description of those services.

 Gunicorn